Location

 Associated Engineering compiled satellite imagery and LiDAR data that was used to develop a basin model to evaluate the impact that urban development will have on the water levels and flows in the basin.
 Mapping was completed using GIS and was critical to the understanding of the complex drainage conditions.
 Simulated water levels and flows, using PCSWMM, were compared to historical data to confirm the accuracy of the model.
 Future development scenarios were simulated to determine the potential impacts of development and a conceptual stormwater management plan was developed.

-More Urban Drainage Projects
+More Environmental Projects

 See all projects